estefaniaMiceliQA/cypress-challenge/README.md

 ## Description
 This project is an example of an e-commerce application for practicing test automation using Cypress, Cucumber, and JavaScript.

-Your task is to create as many test scripts as you can for each project's page using stack mentioned above (you can find complete list of app pages above)
+Your task is to create as many test scripts as you can for each project's page using stack mentioned above (you can find complete list of app pages under Application Features section below)

 ## Steps to Run the Project